fede183/notes/NotesAWS.md

 # Notes for the exam

-AWS and how almost all of modern computing uses a basic client-server model.

 # Deployment models for cloud computing

 In a cloud-based deployment model, you can migrate existing applications to the cloud, or you can design and build new applications in the cloud.